Parents’ Guide to Fine Versus Gross Motor Skills

 - Rolling balls with play dough

 - Playing on the playground

 - Throwing a ball at a target

-Good motor control helps with cognitive development.
-The development of both fine and gross motor skills allow a child to explore the world.
+Good motor control helps with cognitive development and exploring the world.